rev22/jsload/README.md

 Licensing terms
 ---------------

-The code is released into the Public Domain, and has no warraty, express or implied.
+The code is released into the Public Domain, and has no warranty, express or implied.
 Although appreciated, no crediting is necessary.